HE-Xinyu/fast-EADAM/README.md

 Implememt fast EADAM algorithm in O(E) time and space complexity.

+Add comments in the code.

 The fast EADAM can deal with situations when the number of students does not equal to the number of seats.

 ## TODO
-Add more comments in the fast EADAM code;

 Fully test the fast EADAM.

 ## Hint